Terminal-2 icon

 Board the terminal

-1. Make a GET /terminals request specifying the following query parameter to get a list of terminals associated with the one-time password:
+1. Make a GET /terminals request, specifying the following query parameter to get a list of terminals associated with the one-time password:

-Query parameter Result
+Query parameter Required Description

 4. The terminal automatically downloads the configuration.